SDXorg/pysd/docs/structure/xmile_translation.rst

 Functions
 ^^^^^^^^^
-Not all the Xmile functions all included yet, the list of supported functions are included below:
+Not all the Xmile functions are included yet.
+The list of supported functions is shown below:

 .. csv-table:: Supported basic functions
    :file: ../tables/functions_xmile.csv